Farewell: 2010 – 2019

 The US market has continued to perform exceedingly well since the financial crisis (2008/2009).
 I mentioned in a previous post that there were times I wished that I had just bought an S&P 500 Index Fund/ETF!
-In September 2019, I published my list of “US Compounders” for the first time ever on Patreon, and expect this group to beat the market (here’s hoping).
+In September 2019, I published my list of “US Compounders” for the first time ever, and expect this group to beat the market (here’s hoping).
 Most of the US Best Ideas for 2020 are from that list (7/10), with the other three positioned well for 2020 in my opinion.
 Some of you might not agree with Uber, but my intuition still tells me that this company will get bigger over time.
 It’s why I like to own disruptors in my portfolio.
 They tend to surprise…

 Best Chinese Stocks in 2020:

 Trump said he plans to sign the US-China phase 1 trade deal on Jan 15th.
 That’s after 1-2 years of back-n-forth negotiations that impacted most Chinese stocks.
 So perhaps 2020 will be a good year to have some exposure to China – who really knows.
 The 10 Chinese stocks are ones that I’m currently most comfortable with, and are mostly in the technology sector.
 China has a grand vision, and part of that is to grow its own mega-tech companies like Google, Facebook, and Amazon.
 At the moment, my portfolio is lightly weighted in Chinese stocks, ~5%.
 I’m dipping my toe in first.
 Don’t want to get burned.